5004-SEA-Fa24-Geeng/final-project-final-project-7/README.md

 - offspeed2B: Doubles against off-speed pitches
 - offspeed3B: Triples against off-speed pitches
 - offspeedHR: Home runs against off-speed pitches
+- splitFinger: Looks like a fastball but drops suddenly as it reaches the plate
+- changeUp - A slower pitch thrown with similar arm action to a fastball, designed to disrupt timing
+- fork - Similar to a split-finger but with fingers spread wider and more downward movement
+- screw - A pitch that breaks in the opposite direction of a curveball

 Total Performance Metrics